npnquang/c_programming_for_python_programmers/README.md

 }
 ```

-The main differnce between an if statement in Python and C is that In C the condition should be enclosed in an opening  and closing paranethis and the body should be enclosed in a opening and closing curly braces.
+The main difference between an if statement in Python and C is that In C the condition should be enclosed in an opening  and closing parenthesis and the body should be enclosed in a opening and closing curly braces.

 ### if-else Ladder